 - Straight Edge Evil: Angelo again.
 His personal reputation hasn't got a stain on it; he's never visited a whorehouse and even Isabella admits he does his job well.
 This makes him all the more frightening when he does succumb to temptation.

 - Angelo wishes to execute Claudio for sex out of wedlock and then attempts a Scarpia Ultimatum with his sister.
 He does get a scene where he calls What the Hell, Hero? on himself, but still tries to cover it up when Isabella reveals the scheme to the Duke.

-- Isabella, a would-be nun, gets very upset at her brother when he suggests that maybe his life and soul, as he is spiritually unprepared to be executed, is worth more than her chastity after all.
-Her response to him is very un-Christian, basically telling him he deserves to be executed and condemned to hell, and that she questions whether they aren't really half-siblings.
+- Isabella, a would-be nun, gets very upset at her brother when he suggests that his life and soul, as he is spiritually unprepared to be executed, is worth more than her chastity.
+Her response to him is still very un-Christian, basically telling him he deserves to be executed and condemned to hell, and that she questions whether they aren't really half-siblings.